 2. Power failure: Reportedly the main culprit behind BA’s woes, this can occur as a result of environmental issues like lightning strikes as well as problems with fans, capacitors, control ICs and power components.

-3. Security: Failure to patch software and firmware properly can lead to network outages, while DDoS attacks are on the rise, designed to overload pipes and take entire organisations offline.
+3. Security: Failure to patch software and firmware properly can lead to network outages, while , designed to overload pipes and take entire organisations offline.